Arvinrjb/github-follower/README.md

 In the next step, just enter the username of the account you want to follow the followers of that account.

 ## Attention!
-Do not abuse this script, this program is technical and is used for educational purposes.
+Do not abuse this bot, this program is technical and is used for educational purposes.